ybnd/shapeflow/docs/source/index.rst

 #. `Download a deployment script <deploy_>`_ and save it to that folder

 #.
-Run the deployment script.
+Run the deployment script (on Windows you can just double-click it from explorer)

 #.
-Once the installation is done, you can start the application
-   by running ``sf.py``.
+Once the installation is done, you can start the application by running ``sf.py``.
    A new browser window or tab should open with the user interface.